XJAPI Software & Hardware Interface

 The XJAPI is a simple-to-use DLL Application Program Interface (API), designed to give you low-level access to the JTAG chain via either the XJLink or the PXI hardware, allowing easy integration with a wide range of other systems such as development/evaluation boards, test systems…

-The USB to JTAG hardware and software interface is composed of a high-speed USB to JTAG hardware module (XJLink/XJLink2) and the XJAPI, allowing you to access and control the JTAG chain directly.
+The USB to JTAG hardware and software interface is composed of a high-speed USB JTAG controller (XJLink2 or XJLink) and the XJAPI, allowing you to access and control the JTAG chain directly.

-The PXI to JTAG hardware and software interface is composed of a high speed PXI to JTAG hardware module and the XJAPI.
+The PXI to JTAG hardware and software interface is composed of a high speed PXI JTAG controller and the XJAPI.

 We can develop bespoke end user applications using the XJAPI to meet your requirements.